-At the Annual Meeting of Shareholders on August 7, 2014, over 92% of the shares voted were voted in support of the compensation of the Company's Named Executive Officers, as discussed and disclosed in the 2014 proxy statement.
-As a result, the Compensation Committee concluded that the compensation paid to executive officers and the Company's overall pay practices have strong shareholder support and no significant changes have been made since that time.
+At the Annual Meeting of Shareholders on July 28, 2017, over 88% of the shares voted were voted in support of the compensation of the Company's named executive officers, as discussed and disclosed in the July 31, 2017 report on Form 10-Q. As a result, the Compensation Committee concluded that the compensation paid to executive officers and the Company's overall pay practices have strong shareholder support and no significant changes have been made since that time.